mspnp/aks-baseline/05-aks-cluster.md

 ## Container registry note

 :warning: To aid in ease of deployment of this cluster and your experimentation with workloads, Azure Policy is currently configured to allow your cluster to pull images from _public container registries_ such as Docker Hub and Quay.
-For a production system, you'll want to update the Azure Policy named `pa-allowed-registries-images` in your `cluster-stamp.json` file to only list those container registries that you are willing to take a dependency on and what namespaces those policies apply to.
+For a production system, you'll want to update Azure Policy parameter named `allowedContainerImagesRegex` in your `cluster-stamp.json` file to only list those container registries that you are willing to take a dependency on and what namespaces those policies apply to.
 This will protect your cluster from unapproved registries being used, which may prevent issues while trying to pull images from a registry which doesn't provide SLA guarantees for your deployment.

 This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
 Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the availability needs of your application.**